vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 - This is mostly a reference slide
 - I wanted to highlight a couple of indispensable plugins.
 I'll bring them up again as I use them in the next section.
-- `mason` is the plugin which installs the language servers on behalf of Neovim
+- `mason` is the plugin which installs the language servers on behalf of Neovim.
-  - So we don't necessarily have to use it if we're installing language servers on our own.
+  - If it wasn't clear, `clangd` is running locally on the system, same as Neovim.
 - The primary reason for using Neovim is that you can use the Vim language to interact with the editor.
 Everything I'll be covering in the workflows section is just to show that you don't lose access to any IDE like features.